xtdb-labs/crux-dataflow/README.md

 ## TODO
 - [*] investigate the indexing bug with tx-log

-- [ ] 3DF string/uuid ids
+- [*] 3DF string/uuid ids
-- [ ] transact in only required query data
+- [*] transact in only required query data

+- [ ] transact in full results data, so better query modification if it's needed at all?

+- [ ] collection values ser / deser
+- [ ] query data pull shapes

 - [ ] evict/delete/cas txs
 - [ ] split subscription key and query key